Primal (TV series): Conception and development

 According to Tartakovsky, Primal was an early piece of work he scrapped because it did not click with him at the time.
-As he learned more and more about what drew people into his shows, he wanted to experiment with those artistic traits, particularly the use of no dialogue and slow moments.
+As he learned more about what drew people into his shows, he wanted to experiment with those artistic traits, particularly the use of no dialogue and slow moments.
 He also stated that the method in which he approached animated projects began to slow down in terms of energy, and by the time he finished working on Hotel Transylvania 3: Summer Vacation (2018), it had come full circle.
 He said he was inspired by Conan the Barbarian and vintage pulp novels, as well as films such as The Revenant.
 Tartakovsky felt that people would not take the show seriously because they were "breaking the rules" by having "a man and a dinosaur together," so he emphasized that it is a character study, a "buddies" journey about two characters who are very different but bonded by tragedy.

 The first season consists of 10 episodes.
-On August 31, 2020, the series was renewed for a second season which consists of 10 episodes.
-On June 16, 2023, the series was renewed for a third season, which will consist of 10 episodes.
-The third season will premiere in January 2026.
+On August 31, 2020, the series was renewed for a second season, which consists of 10 episodes.
+On June 16, 2023, the series was renewed for a third season, which again consists of 10 episodes.

 Broadcast

 The first season premiered on October 8, 2019, with episodes from the first half of the season airing daily from the premiere date.
 An episode from the second half was shown during Adult Swim's April Fools' Day 2020 run.
-Adult Swim announced on their Twitter that the second half would start airing on October 4, 2020.
+Adult Swim announced on their Twitter that the second half would premiere on October 4, 2020.

 The first season of Primal was broadcast during Thanksgiving weekend on Adult Swim's Toonami programming block for the first time on November 29, 2020.
 The marathon commemorated the launch of the series on the HBO Max streaming service.
 The first season began a second run on the normal schedule of the Toonami block beginning on May 15, 2022.

-The second season encored on the block on July 24, 2022.
-As of May 2023, the second season has been repeating numerous times on the block.
-The encore rerun left the block in June 2023.
+The second season premiered on July 22, 2022.
+The third season premiered on January 11, 2026, with sequential encores on Toonami the following week.

-Home media
+Home media release

 The first season was released on DVD and Blu-ray on June 1, 2021, by Warner Bros.
 Home Entertainment.
 It was later released in France, the Netherlands and Belgium.
 The second season was released on DVD and Blu-ray on April 25, 2023.
+The third season was released on DVD and Blu-ray on June 30, 2026.